Profiles of the members of the Executive Committee are presented below.

 Tom Nelson has been a Forensic Scientist for 25 years.
 Fifteen of those years were spent with the Northern Ireland Forensic Science Laboratory.
 He started work in chemistry but later developed an expertise in fire investigation.
 He has also worked extensively in the paint, glass and general chemistry departments.
 He has been heavily involved in shaping the new forensic service over the past few years.
 Tom previously held the post of head of Lothian Borders Police Forensic Science Support Department and has recently been appointed Director of the new Scottish Forensic Science Service.

-Stephen Jones, Scottish Police Authority
+Barry Sellers, Scottish Police Authority

 Dr Sarah Armstrong, University of Glasgow